BigQuery Security – IAM, Encryption & Row-Level

 • dataViewer, dataEditor, and dataOwner roles

-• are similar to the primitive roles except
+• are similar to the basic roles except

 • can be assigned for individual datasets